-You can take many take steps to cat proof a balcony, but putting up a screen or lattice is going to be the most effective.
-We also recommend the leash if your cat is not too distressed wearing it, and a nice cushion or bed.
+You can take many take steps to create a cat proof balcony, but putting up a screen or lattice is going to be the most effective.
+We also recommend the leash if your cat is not too distressed wearing it and a nice cushion or bed.
 Make sure you spend as much time as possible on the balcony with your cat for maximum enjoyment.

-We hope you have enjoyed reading over this guide and have learned some new ways to prevent your cat from getting off the porch.
+We hope you have enjoyed reading over this guide on how to cat-proof a balcony and have learned some new ways to prevent your cat from getting off the porch.
 If you have found it useful, please share the sixteen ways to cat proof a balcony on Facebook and Twitter.